 At the request of either party, Vanderbilt will conduct the live hearing with the parties located in separate rooms.
 Technology must enable the Sexual Misconduct Adjudicator and parties to simultaneously see and hear the party or witness answering questions.
 Live hearings may, then, be conducted with all parties physically present in the same location, or any or all parties, witnesses and other participants may appear at the live hearing virtually.
 Vanderbilt will create a transcript or recording (audio or audiovisual) of any adjudicative hearing.
-It will available to the parties for inspection and review in accordance with the requirements of FERPA.
+It will be available to the parties for inspection and review in accordance with the requirements of FERPA.

-The Title IX Coordinator will identify the Sexual Misconduct Adjudicator to the parties five days in advance of the hearing.
+The Title IX Coordinator or designee will identify the Sexual Misconduct Adjudicator to the parties five days in advance of the hearing.
 Either party may challenge a named adjudicator if believed to have a conflict of interest or bias.
-A challenge must be delivered in writing to the Title IX Coordinator at least two days in advance of the hearing, specifying the reasons for such belief.
-The Title IX Coordinator has sole discretion to keep or replace the challenged adjudicator, and if replaced, will postpone the hearing to allow for a replacement adjudicator.
+A challenge must be delivered in writing to the Title IX Coordinator or designee at least two days in advance of the hearing, specifying the reasons for such belief.
+The Title IX Coordinator or designee has the discretion to keep or replace the challenged adjudicator, and if replaced, will postpone the hearing to allow for a replacement adjudicator.

-Five days in advance of the hearing, the parties will identify their Adviser and their expected witnesses (including themselves), including the witnesses' expected sequence, via writing to the Title IX Coordinator, who will supply the disclosure to the other party.
+Ten days in advance of the hearing, the parties will identify their Adviser and any witnesses they request to the University be present at the hearing, via writing to the Title IX Coordinator or designee, who will supply the disclosure to the other party.
 The parties will not be strictly bound to their disclosures, but they should be submitted in good faith.
-Typically, the parties will be in charge of choosing and supplying their own witnesses at the hearing.
-When necessary for the pursuit of truth and to gather evidence sufficient to reach a determination, the Sexual Misconduct Adjudicator has discretion to ask the Title IX Coordinator to request additional witnesses after receipt of the parties' witness lists; recognizing, however, that Vanderbilt generally has no ability to compel any witness to attend.
+The University will contact the witnesses that each party has identified and make all reasonable efforts to have the witnesses present at the hearing.
+When necessary for the pursuit of truth and to gather evidence sufficient to reach a determination, the Sexual Misconduct Adjudicator has discretion to ask the Title IX Coordinator or designee to request additional witnesses after receipt of the parties' witness lists; recognizing, however, that Vanderbilt generally has no ability to compel any witness to attend.
 Any such requested witness will be disclosed to the parties.